-In 2013, the United Nation's General Assembly endorsed the final report of action team 14 (AT-14) of the Committee Of the Peaceful Uses of Outer Space (COPUOS) that recommended tasks for the science technical sub-committee to coordinate the international response to an NEO Impact Threat.
-These included the establishment of An International Asteroid Warning Network (IAWN), and of a Space Mission Planning Advisory Group (SMPAG).
+In 2013, the United Nation's General Assembly welcomed the recommendations of the Committee on the Peaceful Uses of Outer Space (COPUOS) to strengthen coordination for the international response to a potential NEO impact threat.
+These included the establishment of an International Asteroid Warning Network (IAWN), and of a Space Mission Planning Advisory Group (SMPAG).
 IAWN satisfies the first of these mandates by fulfilling several functions.

 IAWN's functions are: